Church of Christ in the Congo

-The Church of Christ in the Congo or CCC (in French, Église du Christ au Congo or ECC), is a union of 62 Protestant denominations, in the Democratic Republic of the Congo.
+The Church of Christ in the Congo or CCC (in French, Église du Christ au Congo or ECC) is a union association of 62 Protestant denominations, in the Democratic Republic of the Congo.

 Within the Democratic Republic of the Congo, it is often simply referred to as the Protestant Church, as it federates the vast majority of the Protestants in that country.
 It is a member of the Fellowship of Christian Councils and Churches in the Great Lakes and Horn of Africa.

+According to the 2020 Report on International Religious Freedom, 95.4% of the country has a Christian affiliation; of these, an estimated 48.1% are Protestant, including evangelical Christians and the Church of Jesus Christ on Earth.

 History

-The Union has its origins in a grouping of different Protestant and Evangelical churches by missionaries that took place in 1902.
-It was officially founded in 1924 as the Protestant Council of Congo (CPC).
-In 1934, it took the name of Church of Christ in Congo.
+The Union has its origins in a grouping of Protestant and Evangelical missionaries that took place in 1902.
+It was officially founded in 1924 as the Protestant Council of the Congo (CPC).
+In 1934, it took the name of the Church of Christ in the Congo.
+This union was named the Church of Christ in Zaire from 1971 to 1997 under Mobutu's regime.
+Some statisticians have estimated membership to have reached thirty million.

 Functions

 The CCC functions as a religious institution, and provides a central administration and a spiritual forum for the numerous Protestant denominations.
 It functions under a national synod and an executive committee.
 Both of these entities are assisted in their tasks by a national secretariat.

 The CCC is said to be part of the One, Holy, Catholic, and Apostolic Church, but it also insists on maintaining unity in diversity, as they see it as being the only system common to the Holy Bible, the primitive church, and African traditions.